 Pilot Program to Reduce School Suspensions

-As disturbing as these trends are, it may be surprising to know that figures from 2017 represent a significant improvement from just five years ago when the number of students suspended once was 36 percent higher.
-The two largest districts in the state Los Angeles Unified and San Diego Unified have seen student suspensions decrease overall by 76 percent and 44 percent in the same amount of time, marking considerable progress.
-Bellflower Unified, a much smaller Southern California district recently reported an 85% drop in suspensions after switching to a new positive discipline approach and increasing the presence of school counselors in elementary schools.
+As disturbing as these trends are, it is encouraging that these figures, from 2017, represent a significant improvement from just six years ago when the number of students suspended was 36 percent higher.
+The two largest districts in the state, Los Angeles Unified and San Diego Unified, have seen student suspensions decrease overall by 76 percent and 44 percent in the same amount of time, marking considerable progress.

-Students who are most likely to be suspended are overwhelmingly the most disadvantaged: homeless youth, kids in foster care, students with disabilities, Black young men and women, Native American youth, Pacific Islanders and Latino males.
-These are the students that the state has claimed it is most urgently trying to help with increased attention, academic support and funding.
+Students who are more likely to be suspended are overwhelmingly the most disadvantaged: homeless youth, kids in foster care, students with disabilities, black young men and women, Native American youth, Pacific Islanders and Latino males.
 A variety of studies have shown that suspensions not only contribute to lower levels of student achievement but are also ineffective at reducing perceived behavior problems among targeted students.
 Research shows that the problem is pervasive, affecting students from preschool to high school.

 Pilot Program to Reduce School Suspensions

 We are seeking individuals dedicated to improving school systems to join our design team.
-Interested applicants should complete the application no later than Monday, October 1, 2018.
-If you would like to participate, please complete an application here.
+Interested applicants should complete an application no later than Friday, November 9, 2018.

 Working group members will be expected to participate in quarterly in-person meetings and video conferences over the course of the year.
-Participation is voluntary and travel-related expenses will be covered with prior approval by CTS, OCDE, and BCOE.
-Members selected for the state design team will be notified by October 2018.
+Participation is voluntary and travel-related expenses will be covered with prior approval by CTS, OCDE and BCOE.
+Members selected for the state design team will be notified by December 2018.

-If you have pertinent informative resources, research, files, or links that will inform our project in the areas listed below, please complete this form.
+We encourage you to share informative resources, research, files, or links that will inform our project in the following areas: